elenderg/PAL-1000/instruções de compilação.md

 `To compile the next statement given a rider (intel):` `Move the rider (compiler rules).`
-`If the rider's token is not any hex literal, abort with "I need some machine code here, I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any hex literal, abort with "_I need some machine code here, I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Add a fragment given the intel tag.`
 `Put the rider's token into a nibble substring.`
 `Add 1 to the nibble substring's first.`